 His teammates thought Larsen was a bachelor, a devil-may-care playboy.13 They were shocked to learn of his secret marriage.
 Although Don and Vivian did not live together, she had moved to New York, attempting to collect some child-support money.
 On July 16, 1956, Justice Henry Greenberg of the Bronx Superior Court awarded Vivian $60 a week from Don in support of herself and their daughter, Caroline Jean.14 Don didn’t deliver.
 Living the high life that he enjoyed can be very expensive in New York City.
 He was having trouble making ends meet.15 He certainly didn’t have any spare cash to spend on a wife or child.
 He even asked the Yankees’ traveling secretary, Bill McCorry, for an advance on his World Series share: “I’ve got to get home to California when this is over, and I don’t have a nickel.”16 McCorry promised to deliver the cash if the Yankees won.

 In October Vivian filed a complaint over Larsen’s failure to pay child support.
 (He had made four payments, then stopped paying.)
 He owed $420, for seven weeks in arrears at $60 per week.)
-Vivian’s lawyer, Harry Lipsig, said, “While this baseball hero is enjoying the luxuries of life and the plaudits of the public, he is subjecting his 14-month-old baby girl and his wife to the pleasures of a starvation existence.”17 Bronx Superior Court Justice Sam H. Hofstadter filed a filed an order requiring the Yankees, Larsen, and Baseball Commissioner Ford Frick to show cause why his World Series share should not be seized by the Bronx Supreme Court.18
+Vivian’s lawyer, Harry Lipsig, said, “While this baseball hero is enjoying the luxuries of life and the plaudits of the public, he is subjecting his 14-month-old baby girl and his wife to the pleasures of a starvation existence.”17 Bronx Superior Court Justice Sam H. Hofstadter filed an order requiring the Yankees, Larsen, and baseball Commissioner Ford Frick to show cause why his World Series share should not be seized by the Bronx Supreme Court.18

 The court order was in Larsen’s locker when he took the mound in Yankee Stadium and pitched the most incredible game in World Series history.
 The Yankees had won the pennant for the second straight year in a streak that was to yield four consecutive flags.
 They faced the defending World Series champion Brooklyn Dodgers.